taylortn/cloud-linux-automation-lab/README.md

-# Cloud Linux Automation Lab
+# ⚙️ Cloud Linux Automation Lab

-## 📌 Overview
-Built an automated AWS-based Linux environment using Terraform and Ansible to provision infrastructure and configure systems.
-This project focuses on reducing manual system setup, improving consistency, and enabling repeatable deployments in a cloud environment.
+This project demonstrates how to automate Linux system administration tasks using Ansible and Bash scripting in a cloud-based environment.

 ---

-## 🎯 Objective
-Manual provisioning and configuration of systems can lead to inconsistencies, security gaps, and increased operational overhead.

-This project was designed to:
-- Automate infrastructure deployment using Infrastructure as Code
-- Standardize Linux system configuration
-- Apply security hardening practices
-- Reduce manual intervention in system setup
+## 🚀 Project Overview

+The goal of this lab is to reduce manual administrative work by automating common system tasks such as configuration, patching, and system management.

+This project simulates how infrastructure is managed and maintained in modern environments using automation tools.

 ---

+## 🧠 Key Features

+- Automated system configuration using Ansible playbooks
+- Bash scripting for system administration tasks
+- Repeatable and scalable infrastructure management
+- Reduced manual intervention through automation

+---

 ## 🛠️ Technologies Used

-- AWS (EC2, VPC, Security Groups)
-- Terraform (Infrastructure as Code)
-- Ansible (Configuration Management)
-- Linux (RHEL-based systems)
+- Linux (RHEL / Ubuntu)
+- Ansible
-- Bash scripting
+- Bash Scripting
-- SSH
+- AWS / Cloud Environment

 ---

-## ⚙️ Implementation

-### Infrastructure Provisioning (Terraform)
-- Created EC2 instances using Terraform
-- Configured networking components (VPC, subnets, security groups)
-- Managed infrastructure through reusable Terraform configurations

-### System Configuration (Ansible)
+## 🎯 What This Project Demonstrates

-- Automated server setup using Ansible playbooks
+- Infrastructure automation using Ansible
-- Installed required packages and applied system configurations
-- Ensured consistency across deployed instances

-### Security Hardening
-- Implemented Linux hardening scripts using Bash
+- Linux system administration fundamentals
-- Applied security best practices to reduce system vulnerabilities
-- Configured access controls and permissions
+- Writing and executing automation scripts
+- Managing systems efficiently at scale

 ---

-## 🔍 Key Features
-- Infrastructure as Code (Terraform)
+## 🔧 Example Automation Tasks

+- System updates and patching
+- Package installation
-- Automated configuration management (Ansible)
+- Service configuration
-- Linux system hardening
-- Repeatable and scalable deployment process
+- User and permission management

 ---

-## 📈 Outcome
-- Reduced manual system setup through automation
+## 🔮 Future Improvements

+- Integrate CI/CD pipeline for automated deployments
+- Add monitoring and logging integration
-- Improved consistency across environments
+- Expand automation coverage across multiple systems
-- Strengthened system security through hardening practices
+- Implement security hardening automation
-- Demonstrated real-world system administration and cloud operations workflow

 ---

-## 🧠 What I Learned
-- Integrating Terraform and Ansible in a deployment pipeline
-- Automating Linux system configuration in AWS
-- Applying security hardening techniques in cloud environments
-- Importance of repeatability and standardization in system administration

----

-## 🔗 Repository Structure
-- `/terraform` – Infrastructure provisioning
-- `/ansible` – Configuration management
-- `/scripts` – Security hardening scripts
-- `/architecture.md` – System design and architecture
+## 💡 Why This Matters

+Automation is critical in modern IT environments.
+This project highlights how system administrators can improve efficiency, consistency, and scalability by automating repetitive tasks.